KernFerm/youtube-mp3/readme.md

 - Enter the YouTube video URL when prompted.

+---
-The script will download the audio from the specified YouTube URL, convert it to MP3 format at 192 kbps, and save it in the current directory with the video title as the filename.
+The script will download the audio from the specified `YouTube URL`, convert it to `MP3 format` at `192 kbps`, and save it in the current directory with a `default filename`.
+---

 ## Example